TechSmith/screencast-api-docs/README.md

 # Screencast API Documentation (app.screencast.com)
-Welcome to the API documentation for app.screencast.com.
+Welcome to the Public API documentation for app.screencast.com.
+[only public information should be put in here]

 ### Sections